Brett Ratten: Carlton Football Club (2007–2012)

 Late in the 2010 season, Ratten came under scrutiny as senior coach when Carlton had several big losses, but the club nevertheless reached the finals again, finishing eighth.
 Ratten began coaching from the boundary line rather than the coaches' box during the season.
 Carlton were however eliminated by the Sydney Swans in the elimination final in the 2010 finals series.
 In the 2011 season, he took the team to fifth and an elimination final victory against Essendon, the club's first finals win for 10 years.
 However, Carlton were eliminated by the West Coast Eagles in the semi-finals in the 2011 finals series.
 There had been speculation that renewal of Ratten's contract beyond 2011 was contingent on the club winning a final and his contract was extended to the end of 2013 after the season.

-Carlton's on-field performance under Ratten in the 2012 season was inconsistent and the club missed the finals, finishing in tenth position on the ladder with eleven wins and eleven losses, after setting pre-season expectations of a top four finish, and there was constant speculation during the year that Ratten would be sacked as a result.
+Carlton's on-field performance under Ratten in the 2012 season was inconsistent and the club missed the finals, finishing in tenth position on the ladder with eleven wins and eleven losses, after setting pre-season expectations of a top four finish.
 After the second-last round of the season in Round 22, 2012 after Carlton suffered an upset loss against Gold Coast Suns and was mathematically eliminated from finals contention, Ratten was sacked as senior coach of Carlton after his contract was terminated at the end of 2012, one year early.
 Including his six games as caretaker coach, Ratten coached 120 games for Carlton, recording 60 wins, a draw and 59 losses, bringing a winning percentage to 50 percent.
 He was the third person to both play and coach over 100 senior games for the Carlton Football Club, after Ken Hands and Norm Clark.
 Ratten was then replaced by Mick Malthouse as Carlton Football Club senior coach.

-Hawthorn Football Club assistant coach (2013 - 2018)
+Hawthorn Football Club assistant coach (2013–2018)

 On 5 October 2012, Ratten accepted an assistant coaching position at the Hawthorn Football Club under senior coach Alastair Clarkson.
 He commenced in November 2012 and subsequently was part of the club's 2013, 2014 and 2015 premiership coaching panel.
 Ratten left the Hawthorn Football Club at the end of the 2018 season.

-St Kilda Football Club (2019 - 2022)
+St Kilda Football Club (2019–2022)

 In 2019, St Kilda Football Club appointed Ratten as an assistant coach under senior coach Alan Richardson.
-Upon Richardson's resignation in 2019, Ratten was appointed the caretaker senior coach of St Kilda Football Club for the remainder of the 2019 season.
+Upon Richardson's resignation during the middle of the 2019 season after Round 17, 2019, Ratten was appointed the caretaker senior coach of St Kilda Football Club for the remainder of the 2019 season.
 In September 2019, after the end of the 2019 season, Ratten was re-appointed as full-time St Kilda Football Club senior coach.